vanurag/draw/README.md

 ## Usage

-`python draw.py --data_dir=/tmp/draw` downloads the binarized MNIST dataset to /tmp/draw/mnist and trains the DRAW model with attention enabled for both reading and writing.
-After training, output data is written to `/tmp/draw/draw_data.npy`
+`python draw.py --data_dir=/tmp/draw --log_dir=/tmp/draw/logs` uses images provided in data\_dir and trains the DRAW model with attention enabled for both reading and writing.
+After training, output data is written to log\_dir

+Tensorboard summaries can be monitored using `tensorboard --logdir=<log-dir>`

 You can visualize the results by running the script `python plot_data.py <prefix> <output_data>`

 For example,

-`python myattn /tmp/draw/draw_data.npy`
+`python plot_data.py myattn /tmp/draw/draw_data.npy`

-To run training without attention, do:

-`python draw.py --working_dir=/tmp/draw --read_attn=False --write_attn=False`
+Parameters can be modified in config.py

 ## Restoring from Pre-trained Model